 So, the hoarder has now passed away; they don’t have to deal with their home, but their heir does.
 Generally the heir is simply overwhelmed when they walk into the home because it is not want they envisioned inheriting.
 The family is now arguing because no one wants to “volunteer” to clean up or pay a hefty clean up bill, but everyone is waiting for the distribution of assets as stated in the estate plan (some know this as a living trust).

 Squabbles always tend to start whenever money is involved.
 Cleaning up a hoarded home is expensive and, even after the cleanup there will be more costs e.g. to fix or replace the sink and bath, floor coverings, curtains, and the list goes on; sometimes a total re-model is required.
+There are firms that would probably clean it for you, for example, Simply Maid says they send a trusted cleaner to clean, so it may be worth looking around to find a more cost-effective option.
+But, it still costs money.
 The pressure to get on with closing the estate can be a very stressful process and therefore one possible option is to simply sell.
 YES!
 Sell the hoarded home as is.
 No cleaning or fixes required.
 It will satisfy everybody in the family waiting for their inheritance money and no one has to lift a finger.

 The process of selling such a distressed home can be another stress point!
 Who would want to buy something like this?
 Should you get it listed with a realtor?
 What price would it go for?
 Who would want a home that smells of feces and urine?
 What should the price be?
 Will everyone in the family agree to the fees associated with getting a realtor to sell the home?

 These are all very valid questions and our advice is that in such situations, a hoarded home is best sold to hoarderhomes.com.
 We buy hoarded homes if the home is located anywhere between Santa Barbara and San Diego in Southern California.